delgadoandrea21/wg-controls/meeting-minutes/meeting-00-milestone-1-overview.md

 Each meeting ends with:

 > **Decision or question → owner → deliverable → deadline → status**

-### Evidence before precision

-Do not manufacture a numerical requirement to complete a matrix.
-When evidence is insufficient, record:

-> **TBD — evidence or benchmark required**

-and create an owned follow-up task.

 ### Protect the SC26 date